MazenA14/unilink/README.md

 - On selecting the default screen don't go there
 - Namin isn't working with new parser
 - Lecture Location isn't parsed correctly
+- Add to the login modal popup that the username/password might be incorrect or the password expired
+- Add reset password feature on the login screen and in the settings
+- Change sign in button (Make it smaller)

 - Wraping up the app
     - Make it more efficient
     - Remove the unneeded dependencies (Smaller file size)
+    - Remove any console logs/wars/errors
+    - Replace Alert.alert with custom alert component

 + Remove the effect that occurs on pressing on the tabs at the bottom
 + Change animation for the hamburger menu to Fade in